 2. Myth: A knight in full plate armor couldn’t mount his horse without assistance.

 This is one of those myths for which modern culture is mostly at fault, with the idea being perpetuated in films that a knight in full plate armor required some sort of winch in order to be hoisted onto his horse.
 (Thanks for nothing, Sir Laurence Olivier.)
 It just isn’t true: a full harness often weighed only about 50 pounds; the heaviest (made for tournaments) were still under 100 pounds.
 And that’s weight distributed over the body, with armor typically custom tailored to the knight who wore it.

 The best modern analogies for similar weights are a firefighter in full gear, or a soldier with field equipment.
 (If you’d like to see a firefighter, a soldier, and a knight

 walk into a bar run an obstacle course to compare their mobility, take a look at this!
 The full gear test starts around the 3-minute mark.)
-A fully armored knight could not only easily mount his horse (especially when we consider that it was probably somewhere between 14 and 16 hands high and not a towering modern draft horse), he probably would have been able to vault on (jumping onto the horse’s back without using the stirrup).
+A fully armored knight could not only easily mount his horse (especially when we consider that it was probably somewhere between 14 and 16 hands high and not a towering modern draft horse), and he probably would have been able to vault on (jumping onto the horse’s back without using the stirrup).
 This short film by Daniel Jaquet shows not only a knight’s range of motion in full armor, but also the exercises that one knight used as a training regimen to prepare for tournaments: